 Step 3.
-Select the Gear icon at the right side and tap Modify.
+Select the Gear icon on the right side and tap Modify.
 This will open a preferences popup.
 If you can’t see the Gear icon, touch and hold the network name and tap Modify network.

 Step 4.
 In the popup, tap on Advanced options to extend the menu.
 You’ll see the Proxy dropdown.
 Expand it.

 Step 5.
 In the dropdown, select Manual.

 This means that you’ll enter your proxy server’s settings by yourself.

 If you’re using a proxy at school or work, your network administrator might give you a PAC file to configure the settings automatically.
 Commercial proxy providers rarely do that.